ZachBray/simple-binary-encoding-wiki/Sbe-Tool-Guide.md

  * <code>sbe.target.language</code>: Target language for code generation, defaults to Java(also supports).
  * <code>sbe.output.dir</code>: Target directory for code generation, defaults to current directory.
  * <code>sbe.ir.filename</code>: Filename to serialize IR(Intermediate-Representation) to within the target directory.
+ * <code>sbe.target.namespace</code>: Namespace to be used for generated code.
+Equates package for Java.
+If not provided then the `package` attribute from the schema will be used.